Art Whino: G40 art summit

-In March 2010, the inaugural Art Whino month-long G40 summit was held in Crystal City, Virginia.
+In March 2010, the inaugural Art Whino month-long G40 summit was held in Crystal City, Virginia in Arlington County, Virginia.
 Part of the summit mission was to bring leaders of the Newbrow genre together to explore, discuss and grow the movement and serve as a full cross examination of this genre. the Summit featured curated works from around the world that also included music and visual performances, lectures and live painting.
 Held in an empty office building in Crystal City, Va., the 75,000 sq. ft. exhibition took up the four floors and lobby by some 2,000 artworks by over 500 artists.
 Art Whino returned mid-May the following year for the second edition of the G40 summit.
 The month-long event was held at a 25,000 sqft building near the U Street Corridor section of Washington, D.C.
 Unlike the first summit that mainly explored Newbrow art within a cultural and regional context, the 2011 edition extended its scope to other genres on the forefront of creative transitions and growing in large scale.
 Some of the genres included were customized collectibles, skateboard art, stencil, wheat paste and 3D installation art.
 This exhibition also featured 20 artists showcasing 16 foot murals.

 May 2012 marked Art Whino's third G40 installation focusing on the "Art of the Mural.”
 That year, the G40 summit travelled to Richmond, Virginia as the inaugural opening event of the city's official art district.
 Art Whino invited 12 of the top mural artists from around the globe to unleash their creativity to 20 large-scale walls throughout Richmond.
 Additionally, exhibitions were held in pop up galleries along the main street of the district as well as a group exhibition for 500+ artists.